Tom Ramstack is a Washington, D.C. lawyer, journalist, author, foreign language translator and owner of The Legal Forum.

 The Foreign Corrupt Practices Act is the primary legislation the Justice Department uses as the standard to determine an international corporation’s compliance.
 The document reviews often use attorneys who speak foreign languages.

-One of the Justice Department’s largest recent document reviews of international business followed an April 2012 New York Times report saying a former executive of Walmart de Mexico y Centroamerica was alleging use of bribery by company officials.
+In recent years, one of the Justice Department’s largest document reviews of international business followed an April 2012 New York Times report saying a former executive of Walmart de Mexico y Centroamerica was alleging use of bribery by company officials.

 He said Walmart de Mexico officials bribed government officials to obtain construction permits for their retail outlets.
 He also said the bribes became known to U.S. Walmart executives after an internal investigation but that they “hushed up” the allegations.